West Virginia Law Review

 truth coming to light in an insignificant low-level trial,

-ultimately aid the defendant or prosecution in a speeding
+defendant or prosecution in a speeding violation hearing.

 greatest benefit to society by punishing a greater